davestemerdink/fuel-plugin-scaleio/README.md

 2. Plugin supports the only Ubuntu environment.
 3. The only hyper converged environment is supported - there is no separate ScaleIO Storage nodes.
 4. Multi storage backend is not supported.
-5. It is not possible to use different backends for persistend and ephemeral volumes.
+5. It is not possible to use different backends for persistent and ephemeral volumes.
 6. Disks for SDS-es should be unallocated before deployment via FUEL UI or cli.
 7. MDMs and Gateways are deployed together and only onto controller nodes.
 8. There is no ability to split data network traffic from replication traffic.